Emulate a Bluetooth keyboard with the Raspberry Pi

 Testing the code

-That’s it!
-This is a pretty primitive implementation, as you can probably tell.
-The performance could also be improved, but the proof of concept is there.
-We don’t even bother with anything on the control channel, and ignore any Output Reports on the interrupt channel that could contain instructions to set various LEDs on the keyboard.
-You simply need to run the code and start typing on the keyboard to send input to the client.
-You’ll probably type a load of rubbish into the console if you’re using the Pi with a screen.
+That’s the final piece!
+While this implementation is quite basic, the idea has been successfully demonstrated.
+The performance could be optimized further, but for now, the concept is established.
+We’re ignoring the control channel and any Output Reports that could potentially control LEDs on the keyboard.
+To use this code, simply run it and start typing on the keyboard to send input to the client.
+Be prepared to see some nonsensical text in the console if you’re using the Pi with a screen.

 Source: Emulate a Bluetooth keyboard with the Raspberry Pi